 So maybe you aren’t thrilled with the idea that kombucha is made with white sugar and black tea.
 Is there a way around your SCOBY’s strict diet?
 Yes!
 You can brew kombucha with honey or maple syrup.
-And you can make kombucha herbal tea.
+And you can make kombucha herbal tea or green tea.

 There is really only one trick… your SCOBY won’t be happy.
-The SCOBY needs the tannins found in teas and it needs sugar.
+The SCOBY needs the tannins found in tea and it needs sucrose.
 So as long as you have a healthy SCOBY grown in tea and sugar, then you can sacrifice one of its babies to a life in herbal tea or honey.

 - 1 rooibos tea bag or 1 tsp of green tea

 - ¼ cup of pasteurized honey (unpasteurized honey has it's own bacterial culture)

 - 4 cups of filtered water

 - ½ cup of leftover kombucha (or cultured apple cider vinegar)

 - Boil 2 cups of water and make a sweet tea with the tea and sugar (steep until the sugar is dissolved).